 Troubleshooting bed adhesion and first-layer problems¶

-Bed adhesion and first-layer calibration are the first great mystery that new users encounter with the Prusa Mk3 printer.
-They are two different topics, but both must work well together for consistent good printing reuslts.
-If you can’t get both working properly, you’re likely to suffer from a variety of problems.
+Bed adhesion and first-layer calibration are the first great mysteries that new users encounter with the any 3D printer.
+They are two different topics, but both must work well together for consistent good printing results.
+Problems with bed adhesion or your first-layer adjustment will likely cause a variety of problems.

-- The print warps away from the print surface in corners, resulting in wobbly bottom surfaces and uneven veritical surfaces.
+The print warps away from the print surface in corners, resulting in wobbly bottom surfaces and uneven vertical surfaces.

-- Lower surfaces are compressed, resulting in the “elephant’ss foot” effect.
+Lower surfaces are compressed, resulting in the “elephant’s foot” effect.

 Simply put, if your print doesn’t adhere well to the bed on the first layer, your print is very likely to fail.
-They first layer is key to good bed adhesions.
+They first layer is key to good bed adhesion.

 These notes are based on my experiences with the Prusa i3 Mk3 printer.
 If you are using a different printer, please verify the hardware details are same.
 These pages may be a bit rough as I revise them and add new material.
 Please check back regularly for updates.

 Causes of poor bed adhesion and first-layer problems¶